We all have an image in mind of what that word means.

 Expanding agriculture, infrastructure, and cities mean the loss of forests and the degradation of wilderness areas worldwide.
 Yet forests are incredibly important to the continued well-being of everyone on the planet.

-In this piece for the DIY Garden, Sarah covers 3 main topics:
+In this piece for the DIY Garden, Rachel covers 3 main topics: